 Situated in Adelphi University’s College of Nursing and Public Health, the online Master of Science in Healthcare Informatics degree program blends emerging medical technologies with the needs of patients and healthcare professionals alike to prepare students for careers in this critical and in-demand field.

-Our program is designed for working professionals who are motivated to inspire change in the way healthcare is delivered and managed.
+The MS in Healthcare Informatics is an in-demand degree offered online and on campus.
+It’s designed for working professionals who are motivated to inspire change in the way healthcare is delivered and managed, and wish to join this rapidly growing field.
 Gain experience with cutting-edge remote health monitoring systems with access to our robotics lab from wherever you are and develop a thorough understanding of how to transform raw medical data into valuable information.
 With hands-on exercises and a comprehensive education in health information technology, you’ll have the opportunity to develop your proficiency with different health information systems, such as electronic medical records (EMRs), that are critical to improving patient care around the world.

 Our healthcare informatics students graduate with the leadership, managerial, technical, and analytical skills required to fulfil roles such as: